grafana/carbon-relay-ng/README.md

 First: "matching": you can match metrics on one or more of: prefix, substring, or regex.
 All 3 default to "" (empty string, i.e. allow all).
 The conditions are AND-ed.
 Regexes are more resource intensive and hence should, and often can be avoided.

-* All incoming matrics get filtered through the blacklist and then go into the table.
+* All incoming matrics are validated, filtered through the blacklist and then go into the table.
 * The table sends the metric to any routes that matches
 * The route can have different behaviors, based on its type: